Nature Regions

 • Zimbabwe

-On tour, we recommend the following:
+On tour with Sustain Safaris within the Southern African region we recommend the following:

 • Insect repellent – it is often supplied at select lodges and can also be purchased at some of the camps’ shops or in the towns en route.

 • Take the malaria tablets recommended for the region you are travelling to and keep taking them until the course is complete.
-If you suffer from side effects, try taking your pills at night after dinner, as this usually minimises the side effects.
+If you suffer from side effects, try taking your pills at night after dinner, as this usually minimizes the side effects.

-The following websites offer excellent information and advice on malaria prophylaxis, malaria in general and required inoculations:
+The following websites offer excellent information and advice on malaria prophylaxis, malaria in general and required inoculations: www.travelclinic.co.za and www.malaria.org.za

 Medical Insurance